microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 Create new navigation property to roleAssignmentScheduleInstances for roleManagement

 ### [New-MgRoleManagementDirectoryRoleAssignmentScheduleRequest](New-MgRoleManagementDirectoryRoleAssignmentScheduleRequest.md)
-In PIM, carry out the following operations through the unifiedRoleAssignmentScheduleRequest object: To call this API to update, renew, and extend assignments for yourself, you must have multi-factor authentication (MFA) enforced, and running the query in a session in which they were challenged for MFA.
+In PIM, carry out the following operations through the unifiedRoleAssignmentScheduleRequest object: To call this API to update, renew, and extend assignments for yourself, you must have multifactor authentication (MFA) enforced, and running the query in a session in which they were challenged for MFA.
-See Enable per-user Azure AD Multi-Factor Authentication to secure sign-in events.
+See Enable per-user Microsoft Entra multifactor authentication to secure sign-in events.
 This API is available in the following national cloud deployments.

 ### [New-MgRoleManagementDirectoryRoleDefinition](New-MgRoleManagementDirectoryRoleDefinition.md)
 Create a new custom unifiedRoleDefinition object.
-This feature requires an Azure AD Premium P1 or P2 license.
+This feature requires a Microsoft Entra ID P1 or P2 license.
 This API is available in the following national cloud deployments.

 ### [New-MgRoleManagementDirectoryRoleDefinitionInheritPermissionFrom](New-MgRoleManagementDirectoryRoleDefinitionInheritPermissionFrom.md)